anuragtb/pdfcpu/core/watermark.md

 <br>

-Create a watermark with a rotation of 0 degrees using scale factor 0.9 and a render mode `stroke`:
+Create a watermark with 0 degree rotation using scale factor 0.9 and render mode `stroke`:

 ```sh
 pdfcpu watermark 'This is a watermark, s:.9, r:0, m:1' test.pdf out.pdf